vtog/labGuides/source/ocp/local-mirror-registry.rst

 #.
 Modify ~/.docker/config.json by adding local mirror information.
 Use the
    previous steps encoded output for "auth".

+   .. attention:: Be sure to replace "$quayHostname:8443" environment variable
+      with the real name.
+For example "mirror.lab.local:8443".

    .. code-block:: json
       :emphasize-lines: 3-5